james-hu/chat-about-video/README.md

 - Gemini models hosted in Google Cloud are supported.
 - Frame images are extracted from the input video(s) and uploaded for ChatGPT/Gemini to consume.
 - Supports multiple video files and multiple groups of extracted frame images in a single conversation.
-- Automatically retries on receiving throttling (HTTP status code 429) and error (HTTP status code 5xx) responses from the API.
+- Automatically retries on receiving throttling (HTTP status code 429) and error (HTTP status code 5xx) responses from the API, as well as on connectivity errors.
 - Options supported by the underlying API are exposed for customization.
 - Can also be used in scenarios where no video is involved, making it suitable for "normal" text chats.